ted-tanner/seagreen/Readme.md

 If ye don' heed these warnin's, ye may be squawked at by Seggie the SegFault parrot or worse, cause undefined behavior on yon C.

+## Architecture and System Support

+SeaGreen has been tested on the following targets (compiled with `gcc`):

+* `x86_64-linux-gnu`
+* `aarch64-linux-gnu`
+* `x86_64-windows-gnu`
+* `aarch64-windows-gnu`
+* `x86_64-macos-gnu`
+* `aarch64-macos-gnu`

+If you would like to add support for another target, please submit a PR!
+We'd love to support as many targets as possible.
+Adding support for a target must not break or affect the performance of an already-supported target.

 ## TODO

 * Add more invariants to the Pirates code: